meowgorithm/go-kik/README.md

             },
         }

-        // Interate over incoming messages
+        // Reply to incoming messages

         var m []kik.Message
         for _, in := range p.Messages {
             out := Message{
                 ChatId:    in.ChatId,
                 To:        in.From,
                 Body:      "Hello world!",
                 Keyboards: k
             }
             m = append(m, out)
         }

+        // Send messages

         client.SendMessages(m)
     }